trustmaster/trustmaster.github.io.src/content/post/project-tech-leads.md

 _Any Engineer in the team can lead a project.
 Any project should have a technical lead._

-> **This article is a part of [Engineering Manager's Runbook](https://github.com/trustmaster/engineering-manager-runbook).
+> **This article is part of [Engineering Manager's Runbook](https://github.com/trustmaster/engineering-manager-runbook).
 Please visit the project on GitHub for more content about Engineering Management, star the repository to support the project, or start watching it for updates.**

 ## Infographics